 4. Access, Controls, and Policies.

-Archipelago takes reasonable steps to select and retain only third-party service providers that will maintain and implement the security measures consistent with the measures stated in this attachment.
-Before software is implemented or a software vendor can be used at Archipelago, Archipelago IT carefully reviews the vendor’s security protocols, data retention policies, privacy policies, and security track record.
-IT may reject use of any software or software vendor for failure to demonstrate the ability to sufficiently protect Archipelago’s data and Users.
+Archipelago takes reasonable steps to select and retain only third-party service providers that will maintain and implement the security measures consistent with the measures stated herein.
+Before software is implemented or a software vendor can be used at Archipelago, Archipelago security carefully reviews the vendor’s security policies, certifications, protocols, and security track record.
+Archipelago security may reject use of any software or software vendor for failure to demonstrate the ability to sufficiently protect Archipelago’s data and Users.

 Archipelago maintains an incident response plan designed to establish a reasonable and consistent response to security incidents and suspected security incidents involving the accidental or unlawful destruction, loss, theft, alteration, unauthorized disclosure of, or access to, proprietary data or personal data transmitted, stored, or otherwise processed by Archipelago.

 Anti-virus or anti-malware applications have been installed to detect or prevent unauthorized or malicious software.
 Archipelago runs security scans on a regular basis.
 For virus monitoring, Archipelago automatically or manually updates most software it runs and outsources to Amazon when logical and possible.
 Archipelago maintains a vulnerability scanning process for production systems.
 The scope of vulnerability scans includes both external and internal systems in the production environment.
-Archipelago’s Security team performs vulnerability scans at least quarterly and determines a severity rating for each vulnerability based on the assessment tools criteria such that high or higher-level ranked vulnerabilities require remediation.
-Vulnerability scans are also run after any significant change to the production environment as determined by the Archipelago security team.
+Archipelago’s Security team performs vulnerability scans at least quarterly and determines a severity rating for each vulnerability based on the assessment tools criteria such that high or higher-level ranked vulnerabilities require remediation Vulnerability scans are also run after any significant change to the production environment as determined by the Archipelago security team.
+A third party penetration test is also run at least annually and identified vulnerabilities resolved according to priority and severity.

 Archipelago has established a change management policy to ensure changes meet Archipelago's security, confidentiality, and availability requirements.
 Management reviews and approves the policy annually.
 Any change to production or IT configuration with unknown or foreseeable security consequences must be reviewed by the relevant teams holding the area of responsibility (“AoR”) prior to deployment.

-Archipelago reserves the right to update this Exhibit from time to time and modify its security practices, provided that such update or modification will not materially and adversely diminish the overall security of the Service during the Subscription Term.
+Archipelago reserves the right to update this document from time to time and modify its security practices, provided that such update or modification will not materially and adversely diminish the overall security of the Service during the customer’s Subscription Term.